Article History

 The GBA has all channels from the Game Boy (2 pulse, 1 noise, 1 4-bit waveform), provided by the Z80 chip.
 This chip is sometime called a PSG (Programmable Sound Generator) when referring to its audio capabilities.
 This naming will be reused in the rest of the article.

 The GBA also has two channels for playing PCM samples, they form together a 8-bit DAC for stereo audio called Direct Sound.
-This system is almost always used with an audio mixing software (such as MusicPlayer2000, Krawall or Maxmod) in order to play songs originally composed using more that two channels.
+This system is almost always used with an audio mixing software (such as MusicPlayer2000, Krawall or Maxmod) in order to play songs originally composed using more than two channels.
+These mixing software are often referred as sound engines.

 See this article